sleebapaul/sleebapaul.github.io/about.md

 Sleeba Paul is a Power System graduate and published researcher who loves intelligent machines.
-He currently works as a Machine Learning Engineer at [Refly](https://refly.it/){:target="_blank"}; an AI startup in India where he works on content enhancement and video analytics.
+He currently works as a Machine Learning Engineer at [Perleybrook Labs](http://perleybrook.com/){:target="_blank"}; an AI startup in
+India where he works on video analytics.

 Sleeba has research interests in computational neuroscience and artificial general